jearistiz/Dynamical-Systems/README.md

 Textbook: *Nonlinear Dynamics and Chaos* by Steven H. Strogatz, 1st ed.

 1. PS1-1D-Systems-Stability.nb :  Selected problems.
-Chapter 1 –Flows on the Line
+Chapter 2 –Flows on the Line

 2. PS2-Bifurcations.nb : Selected problems.
-Chapter 2 –Bifurcations
+Chapter 3 –Bifurcations

+3. PS3-Flows-Circle--Linear-Systems.nb: Selected problems.
+Chapters 4 –Flows on the Line– and 5 –Linear Systems–

 All corrections and commentaries are welcome.